VirtoCommerce/vc-storefront/README.md

 * Trust the .Net Core Development Self-Signed Certificate.
 More details on trusting the self-signed certificate can be found [here](https://blogs.msdn.microsoft.com/robert_mcmurray/2013/11/15/how-to-trust-the-iis-express-self-signed-certificate/)

+#### Forward the scheme for Linux and non-IIS reverse proxies

+Apps that call UseHttpsRedirection and UseHsts put a site into an infinite loop if deployed to an Azure Linux App Service, Azure Linux virtual machine (VM), Linux container or behind any other reverse proxy besides IIS.
+TLS is terminated by the reverse proxy, and Kestrel isn't made aware of the correct request scheme.
+OAuth and OIDC also fail in this configuration because they generate incorrect redirects.
+UseIISIntegration adds and configures Forwarded Headers Middleware when running behind IIS, but there's no matching automatic configuration for Linux (Apache or Nginx integration).

+To forward the scheme from the proxy in non-IIS scenarios, set `ASPNETCORE_FORWARDEDHEADERS_ENABLED` environment variable to `true`.

+For more details on how it works, see the Microsoft [documentation](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-5.0#forward-the-scheme-for-linux-and-non-iis-reverse-proxies).

 ## License
 Copyright (c) Virto Solutions LTD.  All rights reserved.